Cupertino real estate market overview

 - Best Time To Sell a Home: April

-Public School Ranking: 38
+- Public School Ranking: 38

-Location and Weather
+Location and weather

 Cupertino is the center city in California.
 It is bordered to the west by the Santa Cruz Mountains.
 It is 43 miles south of San Francisco.
 Known for its beautiful mountains and forests filled with wildlife, Cupertino is known for its outdoor recreation and beautiful scenery.
 Permanente Creek, Steven Creek and Smith Creek are the mountain streams which run through Cupertino.

 In Cupertino the summers are long, warm and dry and the winters are cold and wet.
 The high summer temperatures are in the mid-70's and the lows are in the high 50's.
 The high winter temperatures are in the 50's with lows in the 40's.